 “You’re butter upon bacon!”

 Know what’s delicious?
 Butter.
 Knows what’s even better?
 Bacon.
 Apparently Victorians agreed with our modern-day low-carb love affair with the two foods because this was the ultimate compliment back then.
 (Personally, we’ve not tried cooking bacon in butter—but now we want to!)
-These are the 27 compliments you haven’t been giving, but really should.

 “He’s cooking with helium!”